When it comes to ideas, thinking of creative ones is easy. It’s the part where you need to sell your idea that’s hard.

 - Why it’s going to succeed, list down possible restrictions and how you are going to manage them.

-Here’s the latest spot by Apple showcasing their September Event and launch of new range of products:
+Here’s the latest spot by Apple showcasing their September Event and launch of a new range of products:

 Videos for your startup ideas can do wonders.
-Whether it’s going to be your first ever pitch or you have faced grueling sessions with venture capitalists before, videos can help you create the perfect impression without you saying a single word.
+Whether it’s going to be your first-ever pitch or you have faced grueling sessions with venture capitalists before, videos can help you create the perfect impression without you saying a single word.

 There is no denying the fact that a good idea can get financing and traction.
-However when it comes to presenting it in a systematic and complete way, you can speed up the process and get it done properly by using a video.
+Nevertheless, when it comes to presenting it in a systematic and complete way, you can speed up the process and get it done properly by using a video.